huggingface/text-generation-inference/docs/source/basic_tutorials/preparing_model.md

 ## Safetensors

-[Safetensors](https://github.com/huggingface/safetensors) is a fast and safe persistence format for deep learning models.
+[Safetensors](https://github.com/huggingface/safetensors) is a fast and safe persistence format for deep learning models, and is required for tensor parallelism.
 TGI supports `safetensors` model loading under the hood.
 By default, given a repository with `safetensors` and `pytorch` weights, TGI will always load `safetensors`.
 If there's no `pytorch` weights, TGI will convert the weights to `safetensors` format.